LinkUVerse/rtd/external-crates/move/crates/move-package-alt/DESIGN.md

 Dependencies are always pinned as a group and are only repinned in two situations:

-1. The user explicitly asks for it by running `sui move update-deps`.
+1. The user explicitly asks for it by running `rtd move update-deps`.
 This command will repin all dependencies for the current environment.

 2. If the parts of the manifest that are relevant for the current environment have changed, then all